bcalisto-oshyn/sc-forms-emailsend/readme.txt

 ﻿SITECORE 9 FORMS SEND EMAIL SUBMIT ACTION
 By Oshyn, Inc.
-Version 1.1.0 (01/31/2019)
+Version 1.1.1 (11/11/2019)

 This is a simple Send Email submit action for Sitecore 9 Forms, similar to the Send Email Message action in WFFM.

 RELEASE NOTES

-This release addresses a bug reported by Bjarne Duus where list-type fields in the form were appearing as "System.Collections.Generic.List" in the email message.
-Now it should display the selected value (if single selection) or a comma-separated list of selected values in the email message.
+This release includes a fix for a bug that returned a 500 server error when the email text was null.
+Fix by PJ Slauta.
+This version has been compiled with .NET Framework 4.7.2.

 INSTALLATION